Redefining the term "investing"...

 "I like knowing that I'm investing in fair employers."

-We are helping communities while earning interest."
+We are helping communities while earning a competitive interest rate."

 "Climate change worries me.